sleephawk/adventure-game/README.md

   The vite.config.ts is what allows me to use this in the project.
 - Further setup was needed by adding a types.d.ts file, which declares csv files as an any type and therefore can be imported without confusion from TS.
 - I then updates the tsconfig file to 'include' the types file, and this led to it work.

-- A process I had to learn for this was JSON.parse which takes a string and converts it into JS/ TS data.
-This is used to create the object from CSV.
+- A large portion of time was spent trying to figure out vite csv converter without being able to find the documentation.
+I eventually restarted with Papaparse as it is more supported.